biaslyze-dev/biaslyze/docs/sources/index.md

 Biaslyze helps to get started with the analysis of bias within NLP models and offers a concrete entry point for further impact assessments and mitigation measures.
 Especially for developers, researchers and teams with limited resources, our toolbox offers a low-effort approach to bias testing in NLP use cases.

-## Supported Models

-All text classification models with probability output are supported.
-This includes models from scikit-learn, tensorflow, pytorch, huggingface transformers and custom models.
-The bias detection requires you to pass a `predict_proba` function similar to what you would get on scikit-learn models.
-You can find a tutorial on how to do that for pre-trained transformer models [here](https://biaslyze.org/tutorials/tutorial-hugging-hatexplain/).

 ## Installation